bhavyaKhatri2703/AlbumGuessingGame/README.md

 # Guess The Album Game

-This is a game where you have to guess the album name by the pixelated cover shown.
+guess the album name by the pixelated cover shown.